ssg-wsg/Community/guides/readme.md

 4. In Developer Portal, go to Credentials, browse to find and upload the generated Self-Signed Certificate (cert.pem)

-5. Calling API using Postman or Curl:
+5. Calling API using Postman, Curl or SampleCode.js (In sampleCode folder):
 * Need to provide the certificate that was uploaded to the Developer Portal.

+    **[SampleCode.js]** Refer to “Sample Code User Guide.pdf” in sampleCode folder.

     **[Postman]** Refer to https://learning.getpostman.com/docs/postman/sending-api-requests/certificates/